BerkeleyLab/Bedrock/serial_io/EVG_EVR/README.md

   * `119 MHz / 360 Hz = 330,000 clock cycles` per 360 Hz period
   * Of these, 33 timing slots are used to transmit pulse ID or other control patterns

-## Transceiver configuration (TODO: Make GTY also generic and add GTP)
+## Transceiver configuration
 The `gt_tcl` directory contains all the TCL scripts required for GTX/GTY transceiver configuration. **Only RX channel is enabled**
 * Example usage:
   To use `evr_gtx.tcl`, you must pass the reference frequency as a parameter.
   The script will then automatically compute the line rate based on the provided reference frequency.

+TODO: Add support for GTP

 #### Notes on Distributed Bus Usage
 The 8-bit distributed bus exists because some timing signals need to be broadcast continuously and in parallel with event codes.